-This handy "Act of Contrition" prayer card helps us to prepare for the Sacrament of Reconciliation.
+This handy prayer card sized "Act of Contrition" guide helps us to prepare for the Sacrament of Reconciliation.

 Lazarus Lies At The Door

 EDITOR'S NOTE: On Jan.
 1 we began a 10-week countdown to the beginning of Lent.
 Ten weeks?
 Ten Commandments?
 Yes.
 In preparation for Lent, together let's make an examination of conscience by means of this weekly series of reflections on each of the Ten Commandments.
 The following is the seventh entry: